ywais/my4InARow/README.md

 ## Requirements:
 - The game board should be consisted of 7 columns (array of columns), with each of them having an id: column0, column1, column2...
-- Each of the columns should be consisted of 6 squares (array of squares), with each of them having an id: square0, square1, square2..
+- Each of the columns should be consisted of 6 squares (array of squares), with each of them having a className of 'Square' and an id: square0, square1, square2..
 - When a column is clicked. the lowest empty square should have a div with a className: player1, player2 according to the turn. (player1 goes first)
 - Game result (victory/tie) should be represented in a modal, that is labeled with the className: winModal.